 How to Tighten a Cable on a Home Gym?

-You tighten a cable on a home gym machine by adjusting a few nuts and bolts on the pulley system.
+To tighten a cable on a home gym machine, you can follow these steps, which involve adjusting bolts and ensuring a secure fit in the pulley system.

 Here are some general instructions for a cable machine:

-- Step 1: Find the original fitness machine instructions before you start taking off weights or disconnecting a pulley.
-While most equipment has similar adjustments, there can be some extra safety steps for your one.
+- Step 1: Dig up those original fitness machine instructions before you start messing with weights or pulleys.
+Your machine might have some extra safety steps to consider.

 Cable Machine Maintenance and Safety Tips